 GeneCards Summary for NDUFA1 Gene

 NDUFA1 (NADH:Ubiquinone Oxidoreductase Subunit A1) is a Protein Coding gene.
-Diseases associated with NDUFA1 include mitochondrial complex i deficiency and leigh syndrome.
-Among its related pathways are Metabolism and Metformin Pathway, Pharmacodynamics.
-GO annotations related to this gene include NADH dehydrogenase (ubiquinone) activity.
+Diseases associated with NDUFA1 include Mitochondrial Complex I Deficiency, Nuclear Type 12 and Mitochondrial Complex I Deficiency, Nuclear Type 1.
+Among its related pathways are GABAergic synapse and Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins..
+Gene Ontology (GO) annotations related to this gene include NADH dehydrogenase (ubiquinone) activity.

 Accessory subunit of the mitochondrial membrane respiratory chain NADH dehydrogenase (Complex I), that is believed not to be involved in catalysis.
 Complex I functions in the transfer of electrons from NADH to the respiratory chain.
 The immediate electron acceptor for the enzyme is believed to be ubiquinone.